Chuan Park in private talks after close of $938m collective sale tender

 The condo at Lorong Chuan was put up for tender with an indicative price of $938 million from Oct 5 to Nov 18.

-Located beside Lorong Chuan MRT, the 400,588.72 sq ft property comprises 444 residential apartments, a food and beverage space not currently occupied, as well as a supermarket.
+Located beside Lorong Chuan MRT station, the 400,588.72 sq ft property comprises 444 residential apartments, a food and beverage space not currently occupied, as well as a supermarket.
 According to ERA, the property could also be redeveloped into 900 to 919 units.

 Developed by Golden Developer, a unit of Far East Organization, the property has a 99-year lease which began in 1980.
 The lease will expire on June 5, 2079, or in about 58 years.